alperengormez/alperengormez.github.io/_posts/2020-01-16-data-analysis-epl1718.md

   - visualization
 ---

 Have you ever placed a bet on a football match?
-If you have, there is a high probability that you lost.
+If you have, there is a high probability that you have lost.
 This post will help you increase your chance of winning.

 First things first: Betting is bad --at least in my opinion.
 This post does not mean to encourage betting.
 Moreover, if you keep playing a game long enough, you will eventually end up losing.
 Therefore, you should know when to stop betting.
 The neural network I trained will tell you when.